Security-Onion-Solutions/securityonion-docs/kibana.rst

 Features
 --------

-Starting in Security Onion 2.3.40, Elastic Features are enabled by default.
-If you had previously enabled Elastic Features and then upgrade to Security Onion 2.3.40 or higher, you may notice some features missing in Kibana.
-You can enable or disable features as necessary by clicking the main menu in the upper left corner, then click ``Stack Management``, then click ``Spaces``, then click ``Default``.
+You can enable or disable specific features by clicking the main menu in the upper left corner, then click ``Stack Management``, then click ``Spaces``, then click ``Default``.
 For more information, please see https://www.elastic.co/guide/en/kibana/master/xpack-spaces.html#spaces-control-feature-visibility.

 More Information
 ----------------